• Skip to primary navigation

 Why This Recipe Works?

-• This recipe is a great way to use leftover risotto dishes.
+• This perfect arancini recipe is a great way to use leftover creamy risotto dishes.
 You can use almost any risotto dish to make crispy arancini balls.

-• You can prepare Arancini balls up to two days in advance and keep them refrigerated until you need them.
+• You can prepare these cheesy rice balls up to two days in advance and keep them refrigerated until you need them.

 • Italian Rice Balls are loved by everyone, they are an absolute crowd-pleaser!